krakenjs/grabthar/README.md

 npm dist-tag add my-live-updating-module@x.x.x release
 ```

-`do-it-live` will monitor and install anything passed in `tags`, but the activated version will only change when you set a new `release` dist tag.
+`grabthar` will monitor and install anything passed in `tags`, but the activated version will only change when you set a new `release` dist tag.

 ## Rolling back to old versions